 On the mainland, the Grampian Highlands area is famous for its malt whisky, and travellers who venture here are spoilt for choice.
 Following a whisky route is a must, be it self-drive or guided, to the eight distilleries of the region, including Glenfiddich, Dalmore, Dalwhinnie, Glenmorangie and Oban.
 Some distilleries can only be visited with advanced bookings, but most offer tastings and tours of some kind.

-In Edinburgh, visitors can enjoy a 'wee dram' at the Scotch Whisky Experience to uncover the master art of brewing Scotland's world-famous whiskies, known locally as 'the water of life', including a barrel ride through the history of whisky, a tutored tasting, and a choice of more than 270 whiskies to enjoy at the bar.
-The nearby whisky-producing region of Speyside, set along the banks of the Spey River and home to the Malt Whisky Trail, is home to half of Scotland's distilleries, including famous labels such as Aberlour, Cragganmore, The Glenlivet, Glenfiddich, The Macallan and Strathisla, the oldest continuously operating distillery in Scotland.
+In Edinburgh, visitors can enjoy a 'wee dram' at the Scotch Whisky Experience to uncover the master art of brewing Scotland's world-famous whiskies, known locally as 'the water of life'.
+This includes a barrel ride through the history of whisky, a tutored tasting, and a choice of more than 270 whiskies to enjoy at the bar.
+In the nearby whisky-producing region of Speyside, set along the banks of the Spey River and home to the Malt Whisky Trail, one will find half of Scotland's distilleries.
+Many famous labels such as Aberlour, Cragganmore, The Glenlivet, Glenfiddich, The Macallan and Strathisla, the oldest continuously operating distillery in Scotland, reside in this area.
 The Spirit of Speyside Whisky Festival takes place here during the first long weekend each May and features over 200 events.